kevin931/poetic/docs/source/usage/predictor.rst

 --------

 Padding is part of the ``preprocess()`` method, and it cannot be called seprately.
-It pads each tokenized input in accordance with the input shape of the default lexical model used, which is 456.
-There is not yet support to adjust the padding length in this release, and this is the reason why custom model support is very limited.
+It pads each tokenized input in accordance with the input shape of the keras model supplied or loaded by default during instantiation.
+The default lexical model pads to the length of 456.
+All custom keras models with the general input shape of (None, int) and an embedding layer are fully supported.

 Under the hood, the ``tf.keras.preprocessing.sequence.pad_sequences()`` method is called, and the default pre-padding is used.
 Given that the default lexical model uses an LSTM